honzasp/dort/doc/Architecture.md

   pointer-sized fields in every primitive.

-- `MeshBvhPrimitive` -- stores a list of triangles from a triangle mesh in an efficient BVH structures.
+- `MeshBvhPrimitive` -- stores a list of triangles from a triangle mesh in an efficient BVH structure.
 This is much more efficient than having a unique primitive per triangle (both in terms of memory and CPU use).

 ### Bsdfs, Lights and Cameras

 `Bsdf`s, `Light`s and `Camera`s all represent multi-dimensional functions that
-are terms of various integrals of light transport, and thus provide a set of methods for sampling from their distributions and for computing the probability densities.
+appear in the integrals of light transport, and provide a set of methods for sampling from their distributions and for computing the probability densities.

 We often work with directions represented as unit vectors.
 As a convention, _wi_ always points to light and _wo_ always points to camera.